 However, since one particular private medical insurance company decided to outsource their help desk or their “advisors” late last year, there has been a marked reduction in their level of customer service from it.
-Thus is has not been so much fun.
 Considering the people calling them are either consultant surgeons or calling on behalf of a consultant surgeon, that is pretty bad.
-Indeed the average time on hold to this particular insurance company for example, is now well over 10 minutes.
+Indeed the average time on hold for this particular insurance company, for example, is now well over 10 minutes.
 That’s pretty awful considering it used to be less than a minute.

 What is ironic however is that now I have a choice of music to listen to.
 For example: would I like to listen to classical music, pop music, jazz or rock music?
 I decided on classical as it happens and am currently listening to Bach.
 I like Bach.

 Isn’t being given the option of what to listen to missing the point entirely?
 This is an even worse option than being told my “call is important to us” and then the call is unanswered.
 Shouldn’t the aim be to answer the phone call rather than offering a choice of music to listen to?

 All private consultant surgeons sooner or later will need to speak to an insurance company.
 Whether this is at the point they are attempting to gain recognition or to check a fee is correct is not relevant.
 Sooner or later – particularly if you are billing an insurance company – you have no choice but to speak to them.
 But the than that, is it absolutely necessary to call?